opentower/populus-viewer/README.md

 Populus-Viewer is a decentralized platform for social annotation, built on [pdfjs](https://mozilla.github.io/pdf.js/) and [the Matrix protocol](https://matrix.org).
-You can use it to read pdfs and have rich discussions in the margins, with your friends, classmates, or scholarly collaborators.
+You can use it to read PDFs and have rich discussions in the margins, with your friends, classmates, or scholarly collaborators.

 Each uploaded PDF is attached to a matrix space, and each annotation